Disabled Children and Young People Direct Payments

 - The information should be passed to the Team Leader/ Social Worker;

 - The Team Leader/Social Worker should undertake a risk assessment with the applicant and a decision should be made within four weeks to decide whether the person can be employed as a Personal Assistant.
-This decision will need to be ratified by a Senior Manager within Specialist Children’s Services;
+This decision will need to be ratified by a Senior Manager within CYPE;

 - On completion of the risk assessment should the Local Authority consider the applicant unsuitable because the use of a Direct Payment would place a child/young person at risk, the applicant should be advised by the Team Leader/Social Worker and the decision confirmed in writing.
 The applicant should also be informed that the family/young person will be advised not to employ them;

-Should the concerns be of a safeguarding nature then the Kent and Medway Safeguarding Children Procedures must be followed and a referral made to the KCC Central referral Unit, and consultation take place immediately with the Local Authority Designated Officer.
+Should the concerns be of a safeguarding nature then the Kent and Medway Safeguarding Children Procedures must be followed and a referral made to the KCC Front Door Service and consultation take place immediately with the Local Authority Designated Officer.

 Where a parent or carer chooses to use Direct Payments the social worker must ensure that they understand their responsibility to take all reasonable steps to arrange and organise the service to meet the assessed needs of their child.
-This may be achieved through additional support, such as an advocate, or by establishing Independent Living Trust etc. The arrangements must include a robust contingency plan to ensure that the assessed need of the child they care for can still be met in the event of the service they purchase is not available, e.g. the Personal Assistant being ill.
+The arrangements must include a robust contingency plan to ensure that the assessed need of the child they care for can still be met in the event of the service they purchase is not available, e.g. the Personal Assistant being ill.